A-l-v-e-e/A-l-v-e-e.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello, this is Omar,"
+title: "Hello, this is Tamim,"
 excerpt: "About me"

 ---